Blast wave: Sources

 High-order explosives (HE) are more powerful than low-order explosives (LE).
 HE detonate to produce a defining supersonic over-pressurization shock wave.
-Several sources of HE include trinitrotoluene, C-4, Semtex, nitroglycerin, and ammonium nitrate fuel oil (ANFO).
+Sources of HE include trinitrotoluene (TNT), C-4, Semtex, nitroglycerin, and ammonium nitrate fuel oil (ANFO).
 LE deflagrate to create a subsonic explosion and lack HE's over-pressurization wave.
 Sources of LE include pipe bombs, gunpowder, and most pure petroleum-based incendiary bombs such as Molotov cocktails or aircraft improvised as guided missiles.
 HE and LE induce different injury patterns.
 Only HE produce true blast waves.

 History

 The classic flow solution—the so-called Taylor–von Neumann–Sedov blast wave solution—was independently devised by John von Neumann and British mathematician Geoffrey Ingram Taylor during World War II.
 After the war, the similarity solution was published by three other authors—L. I. Sedov, R. Latter, and J. Lockwood-Taylor—who had discovered it independently.
 Since the early theoretical work, both theoretical and experimental studies of blast waves have been ongoing.

 Characteristics and properties

 The simplest form of a blast wave has been described and termed the Friedlander waveform.
-It occurs when a high explosive detonates in a free field, that is, with no surfaces nearby with which it can interact.
+It occurs when a high explosive detonates in a free field: that is, with no surfaces nearby with which it can interact.
 Blast waves have properties predicted by the physics of waves.
-For example, they can diffract through a narrow opening, and refract as they pass through materials.
+For example, they can diffract through a narrow opening and refract as they pass through materials.
 Like light or sound waves, when a blast wave reaches a boundary between two materials, part of it is transmitted, part of it is absorbed, and part of it is reflected.
 The impedances of the two materials determine how much of each occurs.

 The equation for a Friedlander waveform describes the pressure of the blast wave as a function of time:

 where Ps is the peak pressure and t* is the time at which the pressure first crosses the horizontal axis (before the negative phase).

 Blast waves will wrap around objects and buildings.
 Therefore, persons or objects behind a large building are not necessarily protected from a blast that starts on the opposite side of the building.
 Scientists use sophisticated mathematical models to predict how objects will respond to a blast in order to design effective barriers and safer buildings.